 There were appropriate arrangements in place to ensure equipment was suitably maintained.
-Service contracts were in place for the maintenance of the autoclave and compressor.
-The compressor was serviced in February 2016 and the autoclaves were serviced in April 2015.
-The practice had portable appliances and had carried out PAT (portable appliance testing).Appliances were last tested in March 2014.
+Service contracts were in place for the maintenance of the autoclaves.
+The autoclaves were serviced in August 2015.
+The practice had portable appliances and had carried out PAT (portable appliance testing).
+Appliances were last tested in July 2015.